ark-lang/ark/README.md

 If you want to contribute, check out the [CONTRIBUTING](CONTRIBUTING.md) file.

 ## Contributor List
 Here are the people who are working, or have worked on Alloy.
+Feel free to add yourself to this list when you commit! :)

 * [felixangell](https://github.com/felixangell)
 * [vnev](https://github.com/vnev)